sagol-python-for-neuroscientists/textbook-public/assignment5/README.md

 **Tests are run with `pytest`.**

 1. _Data crunching:_
     The data available in `data.json` is a table of participants in a questionnaire-type experiment that was conducted.
 The data is mostly fine, but upon a closer inspection you may identify a few missing\corrupt values here and there.
 Define a class that have several methods that process the given data.
+The first two are:

     ```python
     class QuestionnareAnalysis: